The Lilac Bloomsday Association presents the 40th running of the Lilac Bloomsday Run.

 ...in KALISPELL, MONTANA--Universal Athletics

-Unfortunately, orders for souvenir shirts, 39th-year medal, mailing of the Bloomsday Souvenir Results Booklet, and other add-ons can’t be changed.
-Additional mailings of the Souvenir Results Booklet can be purchased at the Bloomsday Souvenir Booth at the Trade Show, where souvenir shirts will also be on sale.
+Unfortunately, orders for souvenir shirts, 40th-year medal, mailing of the Bloomsday Souvenir Results Booklet, and other add-ons can’t be changed.
+Additional mailings of the Souvenir Results Booklet can be purchased at the Bloomsday Souvenir Booth at the Trade Show, where souvenir shirts will also be for sale.

 T-shirt selections do not need to be corrected (we use the information to place the order, but you can select any size you want at T-shirt distribution after you finish).